cyverse/operation-sanity/readme.md

 `time bash run.bash 2`
 where 2 is the max number of processes you want run.

+Alternatively, the script can be used as a guidebook for running each step of the test suite individually.
+Open run.bash in a text editor and manually copy each step into the command line.
+You'll have to manually change the `$PROCESSES` variable to the number of processes you want to run, usually 2-4.

 ###For reference:
 To run a single feature:
 `behave launch.feature`